Boone - the Early Years

 While waiting for the weather to improve Ken visits his neighbors to sell most of his stock, and to buy other stock he needs for the journey, as well as asking if anyone wants to buy his farm.
 Deals are made, and soon all the stock he has left is sixteen mules with four horses.
 He only needs twelve mules at six for each wagon pair, but he thinks having two more mules for each wagon will make the work easier on them while giving him a few extras if there’s any trouble on the trail.
 The neighbor where the fire started buys the farm and remaining gear from him at a fair price.

-Ken uses the money from the sale of the farm to start buying the extra things they’ll need for the journey, or at the other end.
+Ken uses the money from the sale of the farm to start buying the extra things they’ll need for the journey, or at the other end of it.
 Most of the journey use items go into the back of the first farm wagon.
 Now the only things left to buy are the extra food items, then they can load the remaining furniture they’re taking, and the last of their personal gear.

 Right near the end of winter there’s a sudden late heavy rain.
 Ken’s youngest son, six-year-old Boone, is caught out in it while away from the house.
 He gets home, dries off, and puts on clean dry clothes.
 The next day he isn’t feeling well, and that night he has a high fever.
 The following morning his mother, Martha, takes Boone in to see the doctor.